Vortex Flow Meter Operating Principle

 They like relatively clean fluids.
 Sludge or slurry may coat the shredder bar disrupting the formation of vortices therefore they are not recommended in these applications.

-They require straight lengths of pipe both upstream and downstream of the flowmeter to properly characterize the flow.
+They require straight lengths of pipe both upstream and downstream of the flowmeter to properly characterise the flow.
 Although the straight length requirements for a vortex meter are lower than required for many flow instruments this still could be prohibitive in some applications.
-See our guide on Vortex Meter Installation for further discussion on best practice for installation.

-Cost will depend on the specification of the meter with pipe size, material of construction, insertion or flanged or wafer, all impacting on cost.
+The cost of a vortex meter will depend on the specification, with pipe size, material of construction, insertion or flanged or wafer, all impacting on cost.
 However, for smaller sizes the installed cost of vortex meters is competitive with that of orifice meters.

-The following pages on Control and Instrumentation.com give more detail on Flow Measurement and Vortex Meter Installation:
+The following pages on Control and Instrumentation.com give more detail on the basics of flow measurement: